-In determining which relationships to report, these standards require us to consider relevant rules and related interpretations prescribed by the Chartered Professional Accountants of Ontario and applicable legislation covering such matters as:
+In determining which relationships to report, these standards require us to consider relevant rules and related interpretations prescribed by Chartered Professional Accountants of Canada and applicable legislation covering such matters as:

-- a. holding a financial interest, either directly or indirectly, in a client; - b. serving as an officer or director of a client; - c. performance of management functions for an assurance client; - d. personal or business relationships of immediate family, close relatives, partners or retired partners, either directly or indirectly, with a client or its management; - e. economic dependence on a client; - f. long association of senior personnel with a listed entity audit client; - audit committee approval of services to a listed entity audit client; and - h. provision of services in addition to the audit engagement.
+- a. holding a financial interest, either directly or indirectly, in a client; - b. serving as an officer or director of a client; - c. performance of management functions for an assurance client; - d. personal or business relationships of immediate family, close relatives, partners or retired partners, either directly or indirectly, with a client or its management; - e. economic dependence on a client; - f. long association of senior personnel with a listed entity audit client; - g. audit committee approval of services to a listed entity audit client; and - h. provision of services in addition to the audit engagement.

-We have prepared the following comments to facilitate our discussion with you regarding independence matters arising since June 6, 2013, the date of our last letter.
+We have prepared the following comments to facilitate our discussion with you regarding independence matters arising since June 3, 2014, the date of our last letter.

-We are not aware of any relationships between the City or its management and PricewaterhouseCoopers LLP that may reasonably be thought to bear on our independence that have occurred from June 6, 2013 to June 3, 2014.
+We are not aware of any relationships between the City or its management and PricewaterhouseCoopers LLP that may reasonably be thought to bear on our independence that have occurred from June 3, 2014 to May 20, 2015.

-We hereby confirm that we are independent with respect to the City within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of Ontario as of June 3, 2014.
+We hereby confirm that we are independent with respect to the City within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of Canada as of May 20, 2015.